MS 61: Passenger information

 The second refurbishment programme introduced the on-board audio and visual information system (SISVE) to the MS 61: SISVE is a passenger information system that consists of automated passenger information announcements and electronic line diagrams.

 Operation and signalling

 Initial batches of MS 61 trains were operated by a two-person crew of a motorman and a conductor, as it had been the case for the trains that they replaced: however, they were later converted for one-person operation.
-The operation of passenger doors on the MS 61 was the same as the Paris Métro trains, until the introduction of the MF 77 in September 1978: passengers manually opened the doors by using a handle-based latch, the conductor or motorman closed them prior to departure, and a departure bell signalled that all the doors were locked.
+The operation of passenger doors on the MS 61 was the same as the Paris Metro trains, until the introduction of the MF 77 in September 1978: passengers manually opened the doors by using a handle-based latch, the conductor or motorman closed them prior to departure, and a departure bell signalled that all the doors were locked.

 MS 61 trains originally operated on block signalling: in 1989, they were converted for the SACEM signalling system (Système d'aide à la conduite, à l'exploitation et à la maintenance), which currently operates on the core section of RER A.